anttiromppanen/tw-helper/README.md

 **Property:**

-- Css property to list the Tailwind classes for.
+- Css property to list the Tailwind CSS classes for.

 <br /> **Example output:**